R. D. Blackmore: Scholarly career

 In 1837, Blackmore entered Blundell's School in Tiverton.
 He excelled in classical studies, and later won a scholarship to Exeter College, Oxford, where he took his degree in 1847.

 During a university vacation he made his first attempt at writing a novel.
-This was the beginning of The Maid of Sker – not, in fact, completed until many years later, and eventually published in 1872 - which he himself would come to consider his finest novel.
+This was the beginning of The Maid of Sker—not, in fact, completed until many years later, and eventually published in 1872—which he himself would come to consider his finest novel.

 After leaving Oxford and spending some time as a private tutor, Blackmore decided on a career in law.
 He entered the Middle Temple in 1849 and was called to the Bar in 1852.
 Ill-health, however, prevented him from continuing legal work as a full-time occupation and in 1854, he took the post of classics master at Wellesley House Grammar School, Hampton Road, Twickenham.
 In later years this became the Metropolitan and City of London Police Orphanage and then Fortescue House School.
-Soon after accepting this position, he moved from London to No. 25 Lower Teddington Road, Hampton Wick – where he lived until he moved to his new home in Teddington.
+Soon after accepting this position, he moved from London to No. 25 Lower Teddington Road, Hampton Wick—where he lived until he moved to his new home in Teddington.

 Marriage

-Blackmore was married on 8 November 1853 at Trinity Church, Holborn to Lucy Maguire.
-She was 26, a Roman Catholic and somewhat delicate, which is assumed to be the reason that they never had any children.
+Blackmore was married on 8 November 1853 at Trinity Church, Holborn, to Lucy Maguire.
+She was 26, a Roman Catholic and said to be somewhat delicate; they never had any children.
 They were both fond of her sister Agnes' four children and often had them to stay.
 As well as helping with their education, the Blackmores seem to have adopted Eva when she was 7.
 Theirs was described by Blackmore's sister as a "happy marriage."